Lodges and Glamping

 The downtown area offers varied dining options within walking distance.

-Tally’s Silver Spoon serves up an eclectic menu.
-Located at 530 6th St., open daily from 7 a.m. to 9 p.m. within walking distance of the Hotel Alex Johnson.
+Tally’s Silver Spoon serves an eclectic menu.
+It is located at 530 6th St., open daily from 7 a.m. to 9 p.m., and within walking distance of the Hotel Alex Johnson.

 Firehouse Brewing Company serves up American classics and beer in a restored firehouse.
 Located at 610 Main St. Open daily from 11 a.m. to 10 p.m.
 (11 p.m. on Friday and Saturday).